giovannidispoto/Santorini/README.md

 # Santorini
 > Project for the Software Engineering course A.Y.
-2020/2021 @Polimi
+2020/2021 @Polimi conducted in collaboration with Cranio Creations

 | Author 👨🏼‍💻 | Release 💿 | Version 📐 | Language ☕️ |
 | :--- | :--- | :--- | :--- |